CHYGO1985/RPC_Framework/README.md

 This is a RPC framework based on SpringBoot framework and ZooKeeper.
 The project is for you to know me via a real project:
 1) my understanding of Java: Java SE, Netty, SpringBoot
-2) my understanding of Software Engineering (How will I organize a software project): Clean Code, design patterns, OOP
+2) my understanding of Software Engineering in practice (How will I organize a software project): Clean Code, design patterns, OOP
 3) some distributed system knowledge: ZooKeeper, RPC, LoadBlancer etc

 The basic workflow is as shown below:

 Service provider (Server) <-----register service-----> ZooKeeper <------invoke service ------> Service Consumer (Client)

+The ZooKeeper is playing the roles as servcie register center and load balancer.

 ## Communication between server and client
 Based on Netty (Java NIO).
 I implemeneted customized encoder and decoder based on the self-defined request and response objects.